json-api/json-api/format/index.md

 arrays according to their type.

-The type of each relationship **MAY** be specified in a resource-level or top- level `"links"` object with the `"type"` key.
+The type of each relationship **MAY** be specified in a resource-level or top- level object with the `"type"` key.
 This facilitates lookups of linked resource objects by the client.

 ```javascript